davisaantos/crossfire/README.md

 | `format`                | ❌        | Format of the result                           | string                       | `'dict'`      | `'dict'`, `'df'` or `'geodf'`                                                                                                  |
 | `flat`                  | ❌        | Return nested columns as separate columns      | bool                         | `False`       | `True` or `False`                                                                                                              |

+**Note on Date Parameters:** When using `initial_date` and `final_date` parameters, be aware that the API operates in Brazil timezone (America/Sao_Paulo, UTC-3).
+All occurrence timestamps and date filtering are processed according to Brazil time.
+Make sure to account for timezone differences when filtering data by date ranges.

 ##### About `flat` parameter